-On April 19, 2024, Consolidated Mills Supply, Inc., operating as Vestis Group, an entity involved in the food ingredients business, provided a notice to the Company alleging trademark infringement based on the Company's use of the "Vestis" trademark and logo.
-On April 30, 2024, the United States Patent and Trademark Office granted the Company three federal trademark registrations for the Company's "Vestis" trademarks and the Company's associated logos for use in connection with several classes of goods and services that the Company offers to its customers.
+On April 19, 2024 August 2, 2024, Consolidated Mills Supply, Inc., operating as Vestis Group, an entity involved in the food ingredients business, provided a notice to Services, LLC ("Vestis Services") and certain other subsidiaries of the Company alleging trademark infringement based on entered into a three-year \$250 million accounts receivable securitization facility (the "A/R Facility").
+Under the Company's use A/R Facility, Vestis Services and certain other wholly-owned subsidiaries of the "Vestis" trademark Company transfer accounts receivable and logo.
+On April 30, 2024 certain related assets to VS Financing, LLC, a bankruptcy remote special purpose entity formed as a wholly-owned subsidiary of Vestis Services, who in turn, may sell the receivables to a financial institution.
+The net proceeds of the A/R Facility will be used to repay a portion of the outstanding borrowings under the existing term loans.
+The A/R Facility is scheduled to terminate on August 2, 2027, the United States Patent and Trademark Office granted the Company three federal trademark registrations for the Company's "Vestis" trademarks and the Company's associated logos for use in connection with several classes of goods and services that the Company offers unless terminated earlier pursuant to its customers.
 On April 30, 2024, the Company responded to Consolidated Mills Supply denying any trademark infringement.
 The Company believes Consolidated Mills Supply's claims lack merit and that the Company has strong defenses to the alleged infringement claims.
 The Company will rigorously defend itself against this claim of infringement.
-The Company cannot predict the outcome of this legal matter, nor can it predict whether any outcome will have a material adverse effect on the combined statements of income and/or combined statements of cash flows.
+The Company cannot predict the outcome of this legal matter, nor can it predict whether any outcome will have a material adverse effect on the combined statements of income and/or combined statements of cash flows. terms.